The SoftSelect ERP Selection Process Details

 1. Plan and conduct ERP application demonstrations:

-Based on the bulk of functions needing to be demonstrated and the level of all participants’ interests in various functional areas, there may be additional focused demonstration events.
-These are usually done after the main demonstration event and are typically delivered remotely.
+Depending on the volume of functions to be demonstrated and participants' interest in specific areas, additional focused demonstration sessions may be scheduled.
+These follow-up events are generally delivered remotely after the main demonstration.

 2. Implementation services review and cost control planning: